Theatretrain: History

-What made Theatretrain distinctive was the performance opportunity given to each pupil.
+Almost immediately the company began to expand and franchises were established across the country.
+Each centre is managed by a centre director and a creative team that includes teachers of drama, dance and singing who also have the skills of direction, choreography or musical direction.

 From the beginning, Dowsett worked with the musical director and composer Robert Hyman and together they created shows that grew in size with each passing year.
 Always using live music this partnership created shows that integrated all the performing arts into the performance.
 Since 1993, thousands of young people have appeared the stages of the UK's most famous theatres including The London Palladium, Theatre Royal Drury Lane, the Dominion Theatre, Her Majesty's Theatre and the Royal Albert Hall.
 Theatretrain has become the UK's major provider of performing arts training that leads to performance.

-In 2009, the artistic team created a mammoth project called The Long and Winding Road with 5000 schoolchildren who performed the story of The Beatles at The O2 Arena.
+In 2009, the artistic team created a project called The Long and Winding Road with 5000 schoolchildren who performed the story of The Beatles at The O2 Arena.
 The special guest was Bill Bailey.
 In 2010, another 5,000 young people performed Licence to Thrill, a spectacular spoof of James Bond.
 The special guest this time was Blue Peter's Andy Akinwolere.

 In 2010, at the Royal Albert Hall, 1,000 Theatretrain pupils created the most ambitious performance to date.
 Voices for a Better World told the story of a tribe who had to go to war to learn the value of peace.
 On this occasion they were joined by 120 young people from 26 different countries who rehearsed in London for 10 days.
 This performance was the inaugural performance of the World Children's Theatre Ensemble.

-On 14 July 2013, 3,500 pupils and teachers performed a particularly spectacular show, 20@O2, at the O2 Arena in London.
-This 21st birthday show paid tribute to 20 years of unique large scale performance.
+On 14 July 2013, 3,500 pupils and teachers performed 20@O2, at the O2 Arena in London.
+This 21st birthday show paid tribute to 20 years of large scale performance.

 Since 1993, Theatretrain has taken work abroad to festivals and encounters meeting children and young people from all over the world.
 Theatretrain has twice represented the UK at the World Festival of Children's Theatre, in 1994 and 2007.